bjtuwjx/rfcs/RFC-0039-decouple-cuda-codes.md

 #### Inter-file level decoupling

-The inter-file level CUDA code decoupling can be done with the help of directory names, file names, or file name suffixes.
+In the PyTorch codebase, some CUDA code is located within dedicated directories or files.
+This organization allows for straightforward identification of CUDA code based on directory names, file names, or file name suffixes.
+The following examples illustrate these three scenarios:

 - Directory names containing the words `cuda`, `cudnn`, or `THC`, etc. For example: